-As a new faculty member, my life revolves around research, teaching, and spending time with my husband Everett.
-I also enjoy traveling, hiking, photography, knitting, and birding.
-I blog once in awhile and I tweet fairly often at @AndreaWiggins.
+As an inveterate geek and professor, my life revolves around research, teaching, and spending time with my friends.
+I also enjoy travel, hiking, photography, knitting, and birding.
+I tweet (fairly often) at @AndreaKGrover.

 I spent my formative years in Lansing, Michigan.
 I was often asked to use smaller words.
 I went to Alma College and majored in math, mostly because it was an interesting challenge.
 I also minored in economics once I discovered that it wasn’t nearly as dull as high school made it out to be.

 After graduation, I moved to Ann Arbor, MI, and joined AmeriCorps*VISTA as a volunteer coordinator for an adult literacy organization.
 I worked in nonprofit management for a few more years, at a nonprofit management support organization and an Equity theater.
 I got frustrated watching people struggle with technology, so I enrolled in the MS in Information at University of Michigan for the human-computer interaction specialization.
 While I worked on my MSI, I learned the craft of web analytics at an awesome web shop.

 Pretty soon I decided that I wanted to earn a PhD, which I’d actually planned to do since I was 7 years old.
 I really enjoyed research, so after doing a thesis on hiring patterns in iSchools to finish my MSI, I moved to upstate New York for a PhD in Information Science & Technology at Syracuse University.
 I studied lots of interesting things, mostly related to online communities and open source, and wrote a dissertation on citizen science.